 Existing Networks or registries and biobanks

-SWEET e.V. is an international network of Centers of Reference for pediatric diabetes care with the aim of improving secondary prevention, diagnosis and control of type 1 and type 2 diabetes in children and adolescents.
+SWEET e.V. is an international network of centres of Reference for pediatric diabetes care with the aim of improving secondary prevention, diagnosis and control of type 1 and type 2 diabetes in children and adolescents.
 Initiated with support of the EU Public Health Program in 2008 the SWEET group has over 9 years of experience in creating and sustaining a high quality professional network based on agreed standards of care, criteria for certification, international guidelines and quality control, including peer review and data collection, sharing and benchmarking.
-In the meantime, SWEET is organized as a registered charity with close ties to scientific organisations such as the International Society for Pediatric and Adolescent Diabetes (ISPAD) and NGO’s such as IDF Europe.
+In the meantime, SWEET is organised as a registered charity with close ties to scientific organisations such as the International Society for Pediatric and Adolescent Diabetes (ISPAD) and NGO’s such as IDF Europe.

 The EURO-WABB Project is a collaboration of doctors, scientists and patient support groups from all over Europe.
 Within the EU Health Programme 2008-2013 and its call for promoting health through the creation of new registers for rare diseases, EURO-WABB is supported by The EU Directorate General for Health and Consumers (DG-SANCO) via its Executive Agency for Health and Consumers.
 The overall aim is for this register to be a key instrument to increase knowledge on these rare diseases, improve the lives of affected people through better management, and to develop clinical research.